DrEmpiricism/Optimize-Offline/README.md

 Conversely, failing to remove the defaultuser0 account immediately after Windows Installation completes can lead to future headaches.
 As an example, if you reset Windows with the defaultuser0 ghost account still present, upon the restart of the device, Windows will force you to log into the defaultuser0 account to continue.

 In earlier versions of Optimize-Offline, a specific registry key was appended to allow for elevated control over the defaultuser0 account which allowed for its manual removal, as well as a SetupComplete.cmd script code that automatically removed it.
 However, with the newer builds (17134+), this is no longer required and simply rebooting the newly installed OS will automatically remove the defaultuser0 account from the 'Users' directory without having to manually remove it.

-## Microsoft Store integration ##

-For Windows 10 Enterprise LTSC 2019, the Microsoft Store can be integrated into the image since this flavor of Windows (like Windows 10 Enterprise LTSB 2015-2016) does not contain any Metro Apps in its OEM state.
-There is no additional procedure required once the optimized Windows 10 LTSC 2019 is installed, and the Windows Store will be displayed in the Start Menu.
-Though I try to keep these packages as up-to-date as possible, it's best to update them on the live system to get the absolute latest version of the Windows Store package and any of its dependencies.
-With this, you can download, install and use any and all Metro Apps all other Windows 10 flavors can.

-## Microsoft Edge integration ##

-For Windows 10 Enterprise LTSC 2019, Microsoft's flagship browser - Microsoft Edge - can be integrated into the image since this flavor of Windows (like Windows 10 Enterlrise LTSB 2015-2016) does not contain Microsoft Edge in its default state.

 ## Optimize-Offline best practices ##